phpfunk/alfred-instant-cosby/README.md

 Installation
 ----------------

-To double click on the extension file.
+Double click on the extension file.

 How to use
 ----------------